abdulahmad/EA-NHL-Tools/PPV-To-BMP/README.md

 3. In the `PPV-SPIT-Tools` folder, run `node ppvToSpit`.
 This will run `gfxpak` on all of the PPV files in `NHL95PPV`.
 Now you will have the SPIT data files, ready to be converted.

 4. Run `node batchUnpackedSpitToBmp`.
 It will run the script `spitToBmp` on all of the SPIT files extracted from the PPV files.
 For every SPIT file, you will get a `.raw` (Photoshop RAW), `.json` (additonal image attributes) and a `.bmp` file.
-Note, you can use palette files unpacked by `PAL-To-Act` called `<team>-02.teamEditPal.ACT`.
+Note, you can use palette files unpacked by `BIN-To-Act` called `<team>-01-createPal.ACT`.

 ## NHL95 PC SPIT Header details
 | Byte (All values in hexadecimal)  | Value             | Description                           |